 There is also a special classification within the Rural Area Zone, known as a Rural Forest Focus Area (RFFA).
 On RA-zoned lands falling within an RFFA, the County will apply “special efforts”, including applying “target funding, when available, new economic incentive programs, regulatory actions, and additional technical assistance” to encourage the small, private residential landowner to “maintain forest cover” on their property through “the practice of sustainable forestry.”
 These small private forests would thus augment the extensive forests on the Forest-zoned lands within the Forest Production District (FPD).
 Within the GMV-CR subarea, the Cedar River/Ravensdale Rural Forest Focus Area lies south of the Cedar River, contiguous with the FPD, and covers xx,xxx acres (xx% of the 33,430 acres of Rural Area Zone lands in the subarea).
 The combination of the large, public/industrial-owned forests of the FPD, with the small, private residentially-owned forests of the Cedar River/Ravensdale RFFA provides a healthy forest resource supporting the production of forest products as well as critical ‘environmental services’.

 Mineral Zone: The subarea has historical and present use of mining activity, with 0.86 percent of its zoning classified as Mineral (M).
 This zone is intended to support environmentally responsible extraction and processing of mineral and soil resources by protecting known deposits while limiting incompatible development and impacts to neighbors.
+Reclamation is required to restore the land per KC Code Title 21A.22.081 Reclamation and, in the Forest zone, with the ultimate aim to create a mature forest with a healthy mix of resilient native plants.

 Neighborhood Business Zone: The Neighborhood Business (NB) zone in the subarea covers 30 acres, or 0.01 percent of the total area, and is the only zone specifically dedicated to commercial uses.
 The NB zone allows small-scale retail, services, and limited housing that serve nearby neighborhoods.